jimschubert/docked/RULES.md

 > _Try to minimize the number of layers which increase image size_

 RUN, ADD, and COPY create new layers which may increase the size of the final image.
-Consider condensing these or using multi-stage builds where possible.
+Consider condensing these to fewer than 7 combined layers or use multi-stage builds where possible.

 Priority: **Low**
 Analyzes: <kbd><a href="https://docs.docker.com/engine/reference/builder/#run">RUN</a></kbd><kbd><a href="https://docs.docker.com/engine/reference/builder/#add">ADD</a></kbd><kbd><a href="https://docs.docker.com/engine/reference/builder/#copy">COPY</a></kbd>

+## DC:sort-installer-args

+> _Sort installed packages for package managers: apt-get, apk, npm, etc._

+Sorting installed packages alphabetically prevents duplicates and simplifies maintainability.

+Priority: **Low**
+Analyzes: <kbd><a href="https://docs.docker.com/engine/reference/builder/#run">RUN</a></kbd>